 When thinking about academic topics, people often go into a "textbook" mode of connected facts and figures which is separated from practical, day-to-day life.
 Perhaps, by bridging this gap, we can allow these concepts flow through into the everyday consciousness?

-Just about three years ago, two teenagers decided to take their shared curiosities and passion for writing and use it to start a blog about all the random little things that excited them.
+Just about six years ago, two teenagers decided to take their shared curiosities and passion for writing and use it to start a blog about all the random little things that excited them.
 Science, social science, environment, whatever looked interesting in the latest book being read—anything was fair game.
 One week of frantic writing and a dozen phone calls later, Snipette was born.

 For the first two years, the editors really only edited one another, taking turns on alternating weeks to write.
 Rural internet was a hurdle to overcome.
 So was computer time.
 And where could we look to find 52 ideas a year?
 But every week, like clockwork, one post managed to make its way out.

 Many of these earlier pieces were collaborative, and laid the foundations for the way we work with our authors today.
 Oh, did we mention our authors?
-We’ve worked with over thirty now, of which a dozen or so are currently active.
+We’ve worked with over fifty now, of which a dozen or so are currently active.
 It isn’t just Badri and Manasa’s curiosities here anymore.

-On June 11th, we premiered a print edition—an anthology of our online writings, with a little bit more sprinkled in.
+On June 11th, 2020 we premiered a print edition—an anthology of our online writings, with a little bit more sprinkled in.
 And over the next years, we hope to be able to share our curiosities with more and more people, and hopefully, learn theirs as well!